Wildlife of Alaska: Salmon

 Alaska is home to five species of salmon: The chum salmon, which is banded green, yellow, and purple with a white tip on the anal fin, sockeye salmon, a deep red salmon with a white mouth, coho salmon, a maroon salmon with black spots, the Chinook salmon, also called the "king salmon", has a black gum line and black mouth and the pink salmon, which can be distinguished by its small size and overall pink hue.
 Every year, the salmon participate in the great spawning migration up against the river currents.
 They do this in large numbers and are frequently seen jumping out of the water.
 This is a physical effort of them trying to go against the current.
 Bears, particularly brown bears, take advantage of this event by swarming to the rivers, and indulging in the salmon feast.
 Bear Lake, near Seward on the Kenai Peninsula, has been the site of salmon enhancement activities since 1962.

 Rainbow trout

 The most common types of rainbow trout that lives in Alaska are the stream-resident and the steelhead.
 The rainbow trout lives most of its life in freshwater and migrates into estuaries upon maturation.
-The largest rainbow trout caught weighed close to 15 pounds and was 19 inches in lengths.
+The largest rainbow trout caught weighed close to 15 pounds and was 19 inches in length.
 Rainbow trout live in streams and are native to the North Pacific Ocean.